-These days you’ve probably read a lot of case studies explaining why a real estate CRM is all about intelligent automation, smarter time management, and more efficient lead generation and nurturing.
+You’ve probably read a lot of case studies explaining why a real estate CRM is all about intelligent automation, smarter time management, and more efficient lead generation and nurturing.
 Indeed, real estate marketing automation opens up some wonderful opportunities that agents can try and test to generate more business and deliver excellent customer service.
 If the whole idea is new to you and you’re not sure what exactly to automate, look no further – this post recaps it all.

-You know all too well that a regular day in the life of a real estate professional is busy, turning into hectic as the evening approaches.
-You need to squeeze lead prospecting and email outreach between commutes, viewings and listing appointments while clearing documentation and handling referrals – and all of this nearly every day!
+You know all too well that a regular day in the life of a real estate professional is busy, turning hectic as the evening approaches.
+You need to squeeze lead prospecting and email outreach between commutes, viewings, and listing appointments while clearing documentation and handling referrals – and all of this nearly every day!

 In the meantime, real estate marketing automation is one of the most user-friendly marketing channels.
-It delivers personalized customer experiences, enriches them and wraps up your sales messaging in an appealing, easy to consume format.
+It delivers personalized customer experiences, enriches them, and wraps up your sales messaging in an appealing, easy-to-consume format.

 If you are to do more business and grow your client base, some marketing tasks just cry out to be automated.
 Especially if you’re growing and need to scale your marketing activities.